Rosa Rio: Later career

 In 1993, Rio moved to Hillsborough County in Florida, where she played accompaniment to silent films at the Tampa Theatre.
 She was still providing silent film accompaniment up to her death, including a screening of the Buster Keaton film One Week.
 It was from the stage of the Tampa Theatre in 2007 that she first publicly gave her real age, which she had kept to herself for decades due to age discrimination dating back to her network radio years.
 Because Rio never celebrated birthdays, some of her family members were not aware of her age until the night before her Tampa Theatre "confession."
 She celebrated her 107th birthday in June 2009.

-She broke her hip in March 2010 and suffered a bout of influenza; however, she continued to perform on her five-foot Grand Piano.
-Rio died on May 13, less than three weeks before her 108th birthday.
+She broke her hip in March 2010 and suffered a bout of influenza; however, she continued to perform on her five-foot grand piano.
+Rio died on May 13, at age 107.
 Her organ arrangements remain in print.